cog-isa/htm-rl/htm_rl/htm_rl/README.md

 This section describes configs syntax, rules and how to use it.

-We use [YAML 1.2](https://yaml.org/spec/1.2/spec.html) format to represent configs and work with them with [ruamel.yaml](https://yaml.readthedocs.io/en/latest/overview.html) python package.
+We use [YAML 1.2](https://yaml.org/spec/1.2/spec.html) format to represent configs and parse them with [ruamel.yaml](https://yaml.readthedocs.io/en/latest/overview.html) python package.

-If you're new to the YAML, check out [design section](https://en.wikipedia.org/wiki/YAML#Design) on Wikipedia - it provides basics of the format in a very short form and covers required minimum to understand the rest of the topic.
+If you're new to YAML, check out [design section](https://en.wikipedia.org/wiki/YAML#Design) on Wikipedia - it provides required basics of the format in a very short form.

 ___
 _Here's a little side note covering all information sources:_

 For more details on YAML format we encourage you to use [1.2 standard specification](https://yaml.org/spec/1.2/spec.html).

 `ruamel.yaml` itself has a very shallow [documentation](https://yaml.readthedocs.io/en/latest/overview.html) which is not of a much use.
-But, since it's a fork of PyYAML package, you can use PyYAML's [docs](https://pyyaml.org/wiki/PyYAMLDocumentation) as well - both packages have just slightly different API and internals.
+But, since it's a fork of PyYAML package, PyYAML's [docs](https://pyyaml.org/wiki/PyYAMLDocumentation) are mostly applicable as well.
+Both packages have slightly different API and internals.

 There're also some useful answers on Stackoverflow from the author of `ruamel.yaml` (mostly in questions on PyYAML).
 And the last bastion of truth is, of course, `ruamel.yaml` code sources.
 ___

-The most important features we use are:
+The most important non-obvious features we use are:

 - custom tags
 - aliases